edesmontils/BE4DBPedia/README.md

 ```
 sh loadPrecisionRecall_MySQL.sh
 ```
-Once the CSV files loaded in the MySQL datatabase you can execute the script queries.sql.
+Once the CSV files are loaded in the MySQL datatabase you can execute the script queries.sql.

 ## Command descriptions